Between Gender, Space and Racialization

 Prisons and Urban Inequalities

 How do criminal justice interventions impact urban inequalities?
 Conversely, what would the criminal justice system look like if we were to center the resolution of inequalities instead of crime?
 These are questions that lead the Amsterdam-based research project The Principle of Inequality: Between City District and Criminal Justice System in Amsterdam.
 As this project draws to an end, the research team has organized an international colloquium, bringing together critical research on prisons and inequalities from around the world.
-Dr. Rashad Shabazz will share his work on the ways in which carceral power interacts with urban planning, and the policing and confinement of blackness.
+Dr. Rashad Shabazz will share his work on the ways in which carceral power interacts with urban planning, and the policing and confinement of Blackness.

 Dr. Rashad Shabazz is coming to Amsterdam to provide the keynote to the colloquium.
 His research explores how race, gender, and cultural production are informed by geography.
 His book Spatializing Blackness: Architectures of Confinement and Black Masculinity in Chicago examines how carceral power within the geographies of Black Chicagoans shaped urban planning, housing policy, policing and incarceration practices, gang formation, health, and expressions of masculinity.